annalaura02/Construction-of-a-database-for-a-Thread-sensor-network-and-development-of-a-data-visualization-API/README.md

 Soil temperature,
 Humidity,
 pH levels,
-Infrared and visible light radiation
+Infrared and visible light radiation.

 These metrics are collected using Thread-connected sensors and stored in a MySQL database.